 The RMAA is the major professional body representing records and information management professionals in Australia and New Zealand.
-The RMAA runs a program for accrediting undergraduate, postgraduate and vocational (para professional) courses.
+The RMAA runs a program for accrediting undergraduate, postgraduate and vocational (para-professional) courses.
 This program has three major objectives (1) to enable academic institutions to apply for formal RMAA recognition of their courses; (2) to provide academic institutions with the opportunity to test their courses against RMAA expertise and knowledge of 'best practice' and the Records Management Standard; (3) to establish a measure by which to identify specific qualifications which may be used in determining professional status for members of the RMAA.

 The Statement of Knowledge for Recordkeeping Professionals, detailed under the Australia/Competencies heading above, establishes the criteria for the knowledge base expected to be reflected in course curriculum.
-The Association has a course accreditation checklist which is divided into five categories -(1) Information Generation, Communication and Utilisation (i.e. techniques whereby records and information is created, analyses, evaluated, moderated and manipulated to meet defined requirements) (2) Information Management and Organisational Context (i.e. application of techniques for planning, implementing, evaluating, analyzing and developing archives and information products and services within the context of an organisation (3) Information Systems and Information and Communication Technologies (i.e. availability and functionality of manual and electronic information systems and information and communications technologies insofar as they apply to the principles and practices of information management (4) Information Environment and Policy (i.e. the dynamics of information flow in society) (5) Management Skills (i.e. principles and techniques associated with business and institutional management).
+The Association has a course accreditation checklist which is divided into five categories - (1) Information Generation, Communication and Utilisation (i.e. techniques whereby records and information is created, analyses, evaluated, moderated and manipulated to meet defined requirements) (2) Information Management and Organisational Context (i.e. application of techniques for planning, implementing, evaluating, analysing and developing archives and information and Communication Technologies (i.e. availability and functional suitability of manual and electronic information systems and information and communications technologies insofar as they apply to the principles and practices of information management (4) Information Environment and Policy (i.e. the dynamics of information flow in society) (5) Management Skills (i.e. principles and techniques associated with business and institutional management).